sergrt/CameraAiDetector/README.md

     - ZLib

 ## Configuration
-Configuration is stored in `settings.json` file, and options are (mostly) self-explainatory.
+Configuration is stored in `settings.json` file, and options are (mostly) self-explanatory.
 Some notes:
 - `cooldown_write_time_ms` - time (in milliseconds) to write after object disappears
 - `nth_detect_frame` - send every nth frame to AI.
 This helps to spare some system resources